rtsaad/CarND-Vehicle-Detection/writeup_template.md

 ## 8. Video Implementation

 Our best result was achieved using the SVM classifier with 'rbf' kernel.
 Our pipeline of operations performed reasonably well on the entire project video, detecting vehicles and with an almost negligible error rate (only 1 false positive error).
 Here are the videos using our [SVM-RBF](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/run_rbf.mp4) and [SVM-Linear](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/run_linear.mp4).
-In addition, we also processed a video with lane detection: [Vehicle-And-Lane-Detection]().
+In addition, we also processed a video with lane detection: [Vehicle-And-Lane-Detection-RBF](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/all_rbf.mp4) and [Vehicle-And-Lane-Detection-Linear](https://github.com/otomata/CarND-Vehicle-Detection/blob/submit/output_images/all_linear.mp4).

 The code for this step is contained at  'pipeline.py' file.

 ## 9. False Positive (Heatmap)

 We use heatmaps from scipy package (`scipy.ndimage.measurements.label()`) to combine overlapping detections and to remove false positives.
 Every window the classify detect (possible vehicle) increments its box position into a heatmap.
 After all box are included into the heatmap, we threshold it in order to remove false positives.
 Figure 10 and 11 show some examples of overlapping boxes and the resulting heatmap.
+The code for this step is contained at the 'window.py' file (lines 27-55).

 ![alt text][image8]

 ![alt text][image9]

 Finally, we also have implemented a class to hold the last 15 frames in order to smooth the drawing of boxes and also to remove false positives.
 This class holds all detected windows for the last 15 frames and use all of them together for the heatmap.
-Then, the heatmap is threshold with a value higher than the number of frames stored.
+Then, the heatmap is threshold with a value higher than the number of frames stored (use 120% of the number of frames stored in a given time as threshold).
 The code for this class is presented below:

 ```python